aniekanBane/stereo-geometry/README.md

 # stereo-geometry

-The calibration folder contains the scalibrated stereo parameter as well as the estimation errors. left contains the immages from thr left camera. right contains the images from the right camera.
+The calibration folder contains the calibrated stereo parameter as well as the estimation errors. left contains the immages from thr left camera. right contains the images from the right camera.
 EstimateStereoGeomerty.m is the function file.